ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 7. Expand the **Advanced Configuration** section to adjust additional settings for storage tiers and machine types, if applicable.

-8. To enable **High Availability**, configure a Standby orchestrator name and select a **Secondary Power Virtual Server workspace** to define where the standby orchestrator will be deployed.
+8. To enable **High Availability**, configure a standby orchestrator name and select a **Secondary Power Virtual Server workspace** to define where the standby orchestrator will be deployed.
 These settings enable the orchestrator to provide continuous recovery capabilities if the primary site fails.

 9. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VM.